My happy bucket list

 “Happiness, not in another place but this place…not for another hour but THIS hour.” ~ Walt Whitman.

 It’s hard to explain what it’s like to have lived over two decades knowing that life would be uncertain…well, certain in the sense that Alan will deteriorate over time and one day …well,you know the rest.
 Many people have to face terrible tragedy and have no time to take it in or enjoy life in the meantime.
 I find great comfort in sharing stories and I love how it encourages other people to share theirs.
 It’s very rare to find someone who has sailed through life unscathed.

 And from that we find a connection to our humanity, compassion, and living life to the full…. and appreciating that it’s really all about something much greater than ourselves.

 “In nature, nothing is perfect and everything is perfect.
 Trees can be contorted, bent in weird ways, and they’re still beautiful.” ~ Alice Walker

 * - Provocative humour and provocative therapy came from Frank Farrelly’s work with psychiatric patients whom no other therapist seemed to be able to help.
 It’s a very distinctive style and, when delivered with such skill as I experienced here with Sue, is remarkable in shifting perspectives and removing barriers.

 This was part of a training programme with Sue Knight, hosted by Lesley McDonald and Vicky Gumley, an NLP Intensive where we came together for six days to learn and practise modelling and training techniques, and much more!
-Sue is coming to Edinburgh again in a few weeks' time for another NLP Intensive and Masterclass – details are here.
+Sue runs regular programmes on NLP and Coaching with humour, currently online - you can find up to date details on her website.

 And if you'd like to learn at Practitioner level, contact me about a programme I'll be running again next Spring.